mitrasiddharth/mitrasiddharth.github.io/index.md

 ## nonacademic interests

 * <em>photography:</em> I enjoy photography and get behind the lens as frequently as I can.
-Please check out <a href="https://500px.com/sid_mit" target="_blank">500px</a> for a curated exhibit of my photographs and <a href="https://www.instagram.com/sid_mit/" target="_blank">instagram</a> for a more casual selection.
+Check out <a href="https://500px.com/sid_mit" target="_blank">500px</a> for a curated exhibit of my photographs and <a href="https://www.instagram.com/sid_mit/" target="_blank">instagram</a> for a more casual selection.
 * <em>music:</em> I am a fan of trance and deep house.
-It all started when I stumbled upon <a href="https://www.youtube.com/watch?v=Aqx25hfTZeg" target="_blank">suddenly summer</a> by Armin van Buuren and Ana Criado.
-These days, I'm absolutely in awe of Lane 8 (and the entire TNH label) and Above & Beyond (and again, the anjunabeats/anjunadeep label).
+It all started when I stumbled upon <a href="https://www.youtube.com/watch?v=Aqx25hfTZeg" target="_blank">suddenly summer</a> ~7 years ago.
+These days, I'm absolutely in awe of Lane 8 (and the entire TNH label) and Above & Beyond (including again, the entire anjunabeats/anjunadeep label).
 I also play the piano.
 * <em>sourdough bread</em>